Through Platfform’s work, we have heard that a key challenge shared by many is that changing how we work can be hard, and it can sometimes be lonely.

 Holding boundaries in a broken system: being kind isn’t being nice

-Looking after our wellbeing as campaigners for change
+Looking after our wellbeing while supporting others